Style • 12/05/2022

 2. Pleather Dresses

 Pleather was huge in the 90s, then died out as people moved onto the denim era of the early 2000s.
-You’ll likely see it come back soon for more than just a fancy photoshoot theme or a throwback party.
+You’ll likely see it come back soon for more than just for a fun picture or a throwback party.
 Pleather dresses are reappearing at nightclubs and fancy restaurants because you can dress them up or down.

 3. Velvet Pantsuits